 After lying idle in Hull for 5 more years the ship was purchased by Hull City Council in 1993 and renamed the Arctic Corsair once more.
-She is now moored on the River Hull as part of Hull's Museum Quarter.
+She is now undergoing restoration work at Hull's Alexandra Dock as part of the Hull: Yorkshire's Maritime City project.